Haz001/SecretSafe/README.md

 ## Pros:
 - Uses XOR encryption with a 512 bit key
 - Uses SHA3-512 to hash password to create key
+- Imposible to crack if smaller than 512 bits (73 characters)
 ## Cons:
 - Password is not salted and is only hashed once
 - Can only take notes